notesuite/Misskey.old-Web/README.md

 [![][david-dev-badge]][david-dev-link]
 [![][mit-badge]][mit]

-Misskey-Web is Misskey official client for web.
+Misskey-Web is Misskey official client for the Web.

 ## External dependencies
 * GraphicsMagick